sinopeSA/pythonopps_Excel/1_Requirements/Readme.md

 🟢**Opensource**

 ## Objective:
-To design a robust tool that will extract employee's data fast from an excel sheet when needed.
+- To design a robust tool that will extract employee's data fast from an excel sheet when needed.
+- Testing using Pytest
+- Write the code using user-defined functions
+- No usage of libraries such as pandas, Numpy, etc.

 ## SWOT Analysis:
 ### Strength: